Matthew McDowell: The D Fleet

 The D Fleet also is reported to have operated Monticello (built 1906).

 Later years

 Ready sources do not give much information on the later days of Captain McDowell.
 The webpage of a local historical society states that Captain McDowell anticipated a decline in passenger business as the demand grew for automobile ferries, and began selling his fleet in 1918 while steamers were still in demand, retiring completely from the steamer service in August 1919.
-It is known that he lived to at least the age of 94 years.
-He died in Tacoma in December, 1944.
+It is known that he lived to the age of 94 years.
+He died in Tacoma on December 15, 1944.